-Working as a free-lancer, she is specialized in print design (textile, wallpaper and so on), editorial drawings (newspapers, magazines, social networks) and design.
+Working as a free-lancer, she is specialized in print design (textile, wallpapers), editorial drawings (newspapers, magazines, social networks) and design.

 Fascinated by the quest of beauty and the social consequences it leads to, she takes an interest in this societal phenomenon that deeply challenges ostensibly basic notions like habits, behaviors, or even body movements.